clarket33/NBA-Business-Analytics/README.md

 # NBA-Business-Analytics
 Given a sample size of statistics from 460 games between two NBA seasons, created a complex algorithm in Python to correctly predict total international viewership of NBA games.
-Used factors like team market size, day of the week, and number of all stars within the teams to help utilize the prediction algorithm.
+Uses factors like team market size, day of the week, and number of all stars within the teams to help utilize the prediction algorithm.

 # Additional files
 **game_data.csv**<br />